 Your client wants results and an end product, so emphasize those deliverables above all else.

 Finally, what you’re “worth” isn’t what you get paid — otherwise we’d all charge ONE MILLION DOLLARS per project.
 And if anyone asks you to work for free, “for the exposure,” tell them that people die from exposure.

 Your work is more than the number of hours you log at your desk or on your couch (hey, I don’t judge).
 It’s also an accumulation of learning, exploration, focus, creativity and experience that adds up over time.

-Want to learn more about how to price yourself as a freelance writer?
-Sign up for The Creative Class, and get $100 off when you use the code ‘TWL’ at checkout before March 10.
+Like what Paul has to offer?
+Sign up for his Creative Class, and get $30 off when you use the code ‘THEWRITELIFE’ at checkout.

 This is an updated version of a story that was previously published.
 We update our posts as often as possible to ensure they’re useful for our readers.